Compare & Save on Conveyancing Solicitors

 Disbursement Fees for Buying a House

 You’ll have to pay conveyancing disbursements on top of the legal fees.
-These are services your conveyancer will order and pay on your behalf.
+These are services your conveyancer will order.
+These disbursements include thorough checks to ensure that you are a suitable buyer for the property.

 Property searches - £290

 Your conveyancer will need to order property searches.
-They’ll include Local Authority Search, Environmental Search and Water and Drainage Search.
+This includes Local Authority Search, Environmental Search and Water and Drainage Search.
 They’re usually offered as part of a search pack costing between £250-£450.

 Anti-money laundering checks - £5